 The Lake Barcroft Woman's Club organizes a highly anticipated House Tour event fundraiser each year.
 On the first Sunday of May, several homeowners generously open their beautiful and sometimes, recently remodeled, houses for touring by Lake Barcroft residents and their guests.
-Funds are raised through the purchase of event tickets which are available from every Club member.
+Funds are raised through the purchase of event and raffle tickets.

-The available funds raised from House Tour 2020-2021 ticket purchases will be distributed to the following worthy charities as follows:
+The available funds raised in 2021-2022 will be distributed to the following worthy charities, listed alphbetically, as follows: